Defra-Data-Science-Centre-of-Excellence/MS2_DataQuality/README.md

  ┃ ┗ :page_facing_up: data_dictionary_example.xlsx

-### The Manifest File
+### The Manifest Files (manifest.json)
-The manifest file is key for the script to incorporate ELM-specific information into the metadata file.
+The manifest files are key for the script to incorporate ELM-specific information into the metadata file.
 As mentioned above, this file must be added into the `manifest` directory within each dataset's folder, and must **ALWAYS** be named `manifest.json`.

 An example of the manifest file is given within the `manifestTemplates` directory in this repository, but here we cover all the fields within the document.
 In the below block featuring an example of the document.